BenLiang11/FitPlannar/README.md

 # FitPlannar

-Welcome to our project!
-This is a short guide to get you started with the installation process.
+Welcome to the FitPlannar App!
+This application is designed to create, manage, and track different exercise and workout routines with ease.
+Here is a quick guide to get your started.

 ---

+## Key Features

+- Create and edit workout plans for the day, week or month.
+- Track progress towards specific goals.
+- Find new workout routines through a registered database.
+  - Target specific muscle groups.
+  - Adjust levels of difficulty.
+- Provide feedback and review to workouts.
+- Keep track and log of workout history.

 ## Installation Instructions